Kyru/cosasUni/UNI/mdFiles/CPA/Unit 1  - Introduction to Parallel Computing.md

 + Non-uniform latency networks: cheaper and latency depending on the distance

 #### Clusters
-Is simple a set of PCs or workstations connected in a network to execute parallel computing algorithms.
+Its simply a set of PCs or workstations connected in a network to execute parallel computing algorithms.
 Currently:
 + Rack Structure
 + A set of nodes: 2 multi-cores, 1 disk (optional GPU)
 + Network infraestructure